poperechnyi1/elasticdump-script-example/README.md

 # elasticdump-script-example

-Simple version of [original script](https://github.com/elasticsearch-dump/elasticsearch-dump/blob/master/bin/elasticdump) for using the elasticsearch-dupm console tool like a node.js script
+Simple version of [original script](https://github.com/elasticsearch-dump/elasticsearch-dump/blob/master/bin/elasticdump) for using the [elasticsearch-dump](https://github.com/elasticsearch-dump/elasticsearch-dump) console tool like a node.js script

 ## How to customize script